Beliavsky/Fortran-code-on-GitHub/README.md

 [fortrangis](https://github.com/ARPA-SIMC/fortrangis): collection of Fortran interfaces to some common Open Source GIS (Geographic Information System) software libraries, plus some more Fortran-specific tools, from ARPA-SIMC.
 The libraries interfaced at the moment are Shapelib, GDAL, Proj and ReadOSM.

+[Fortran FROzen Ground model (FROG)](https://github.com/dmr-dj/FROG): re-implementation of the initial VAMPER Ground Temperature Model that been expanded to include cryoturbation of carbon in the soil, by Didier M. Roche et al.

 [Fortran Tools For Soil Science Modeling](https://github.com/SIADSiM/FortranToolsForSoilScienceModeling): collection of scientific routines for soil science modeling, by Si Mokrane Siad.
 The modules focus on key processes such as soil moisture balance, infiltration, temperature dynamics, nutrient cycling, and soil respiration.

 [Framework for Aquatic Biogeochemical Models (FABM)](https://github.com/fabm-model/fabm): Fortran 2003 programming framework for biogeochemical models of marine and freshwater systems